You can't turn him into a whore

 - One Ghost in the Shell: Stand Alone Complex episode features Marcelo Jarti, a popular South American war hero, revolutionary, and drug kingpin who spends half his time dodging assassination attempts from the US and Britain because he refuses to go along with their plans for South American politics.
 Turns out that he was actually put in a machine that made copies of him and the original died a while ago.
 It isn't made clear whether he chose this or not.

-Kenzo Tenma in Monster ultimately counts as an aversion.
+- Kenzo Tenma in Monster ultimately counts as an aversion.
 It looks like he is being set up for this when he chooses to treat an injured child instead of the Mayor, who dies while being treated by less talented surgeons, but then his superiors died mysteriously, at the hands of the very psychopathic child Tenma had treated leaving Tenma clear to advance his career.
 After that he does choose to play it straight and leaves the better job to follow what he feels is a moral obligation.

-Roy Mustang presents himself as an inversion, a loyal kiss-up who will do anything to gain favor with the system and be promoted.
+- Roy Mustang presents himself as an inversion, a loyal kiss-up who will do anything to gain favor with the system and be promoted.
 Eventually however we learn that in truth Mustang is an Internal Reformist who was disgusted by the horrors and slaughter he participated in during the Ishval War.
 As a result he wants to gain control of the military dictatorship, topple it, and reform it forever even though the military is the only thing shielding Mustang and numerous other soldiers and officers from being tried for war crimes.
 In fact, it's specifically said that Roy wants to be put on trial for his part in things.
 And regardless of the personal dangers, the attempts to isolate, bribe, or coerce him, nothing can stop Roy from working towards his goal.

 - Also played straight with Alex Louis Armstrong.
 Fuhrer Bradley tells Armstrong that he's never promoted because he refuses to follow orders completely.
 More specifically, he refuses to kill blindly and indiscriminately just because those are his orders.
 Both in the show's present and in the flashbacks to the Ishval War, Armstrong has either attempted to show mercy to his enemies or help Ishvalan civilians.

-Legend of Galactic Heroes - Yang Wen-Li is the greatest military genius to be born since Genghis Khan conquered Eurasia, is loyal to a fault toward his country and politically savvy enough to know what the Free Planets Alliance should do to ensure its perenity and prosperity for a few generation at least and probably the nicest guy of The Verse.
+- Legend of the Galactic Heroes - Yang Wen-Li is the greatest military genius to be born since Genghis Khan conquered Eurasia, is loyal to a fault toward his country and politically savvy enough to know what the Free Planets Alliance should do to ensure its perenity and prosperity for a few generation at least and probably the nicest guy of The 'Verse.
 Because of this, a lot of corrupt officials in the alliance fear and hate him, knowing that he would easily beat them should he decide to quit the army and run against them in an election.
-Fortunately for his rival Reinhart von Lohengram, Yang is so devoid of ambition that he pass every opportunity to gain political power, unwittingly giving Reinhart the opportunity to conquer the Free Planet Alliance
+Fortunately for his rival Reinhart von Lohengram, Yang is so devoid of ambition that he passes every opportunity to gain political power, unwittingly giving Reinhart the opportunity to conquer the Free Planet Alliance.

 I know how to get ahead, mister.
 And I know damn well I will never rise higher than colonel, because I do not and by God will not kiss the requisite amount of ass.